-Nate Gowdy is a Seattle-based fine art documentary photographer known for capturing candid moments and for the diversity of his subjects, from drag queens to U.S. presidents.
-Always in his element engaging people and mixing things up, he enjoys applying his creative process to events, weddings, headshots and portraits, real estate, and commercial marketing campaigns.
+Nate Gowdy is a Seattle photographer known for his candids and for the diversity of his subjects, from drag queens to U.S. presidents.
+He enjoys engaging people and mixing things up, and commissions include events, weddings, headshots and portraits, real estate, and commercial marketing campaigns.
 He followed the spectacle of the 2016 presidential campaign, and his political photojournalism has been featured internationally, including on the June 6th, 2016 cover of TIME Magazine.
-He documented the spectacle of the 2016 presidential campaign, traveling to 16 states to do so, and is currently attracted to demonstrations, protests, rallies, and conventions until the 2020 presidential primary campaign begins .
+He documented the spectacle of the 2016 presidential campaign, and is currently attracted to demonstrations, protests, rallies, and conventions until the 2020 presidential primary campaign begins .
 A book titled "Great Again" is in the works, and the project so far has taken him to 19 states and D.C.
 He is also heavily invested in an ongoing collaborative portrait and storytelling project called "The American Superhero," which debuted July 4th, 2019.

-Since getting a camera at the start of 2011, career highlights include being the only photographer in the room with President Obama and Vice President Biden during their visits to Seattle, included in the American Photography annual six times, published in Communication Arts' 2016 and 2017 Photo Annuals and Photo District News’ 2014 Photo Annual, named as one of City Arts Magazine's 10 artists of the year in Seattle in 2016, being the official Seattle Pride Parade photographer since 2011, hired for four billboard campaigns, to the roof of the Space Needle, photographing famed chef Wolfgang Puck's son's wedding, and attending 2013's Eddie Adams Workshop, teaching weekly photography courses to homeschooled students, ages 8 to 18; and mentoring five college interns and three high school interns.
+Since getting a camera in 2011, career highlights include being the only photographer in the room with President Obama and Vice President Biden during their respective visits to Seattle, recognized in the American Photography annual six times, published in Communication Arts' 2016 and 2017 Photo Annuals and Photo District News’ 2014 Photo Annual, named as one of City Arts Magazine's 10 artists of the year in Seattle in 2016, being the official Seattle Pride Parade photographer since 2011, hired for four billboard campaigns, photographing famed chef Wolfgang Puck's son's wedding, attending 2013's Eddie Adams Workshop, teaching weekly photography courses to homeschooled students, ages 8 to 18; and mentoring five college interns and three high school interns.

 For inquiries and work samples: